MSc Law and Environmental Science

 - The School of Law was ranked 41st best law school in the world by the QS World Rankings by Subject 2016

 - The school enjoys professional relationships with international institutions, leading UK law firms, private industry and consultancies, and non-governmental organisations

 - We have a dedicated Legal Skills Advisor who delivers workshops and one-to-one sessions on issues such as time management, how to answer a problem question, how to research and reference, and how to choose a dissertation topic

-The taught component of the course (worth 120 credits) will be taken over two semesters.
+The taught component of the course is worth 120 credits and will be taken over two semesters.
 You will then undertake a 60-credit dissertation over the summer period.

-Students will then be able to select modules offered by all three contributing schools, to meet their specific areas of both scientific and legal interests.
+You will then be able to select modules offered by all three contributing schools, to meet your specific areas of both scientific and legal interests.